Understanding single page apps & client-side routing

 Then, here's how clientside routing may handle the request:

 Step-by-step clientside routing process: 1.
 Medium rare hamburger is returned, 2.
 We request a well done burger using the fetch API, 3.
 We massage the response, 4.
-We pluck out the
+We pluck out the "patty" element and apply it to our current page

 Animation showing our new 4 step rendering process